 The highest-leverage assistants do not stop at information.
 They help the shopper move to the next step, whether that means showing alternatives, comparing products, or helping the customer add the right item to cart.

-How merchants should evaluate conversational AI
+How to evaluate conversational AI before installing

 Best use cases for conversational AI on Shopify